ylkael/csc-user-guide/docs/cloud/pouta/pouta-what-is.md

   boost: 2
 ---

-## What is Pouta?
+# What is Pouta?

-cPouta and ePouta are the IaaS cloud services at CSC.
-The cPouta cloud is the public cloud which is easily accessible via the internet.
-The ePouta cloud is a virtual private cloud designed to meet the security requirements of handling sensitive data.
-Both the cPouta and ePouta clouds run on the OpenStack cloud software.
-The Pouta cloud services are suitable for most kinds of computational workloads and any other supporting services these workloads might need.
+The Pouta service is composed of two different and independent IaaS services, [cPouta](https://pouta.csc.fi) and [ePouta](https://epouta.csc.fi).
+The cPouta cloud is the general purpose public cloud platform.
+The ePouta cloud is the sensitive data cloud platform.
+If you handle sensitive data you must use ePouta.
+Both the cPouta and ePouta clouds run on the [OpenStack](https://www.openstack.org/) cloud software.
+The Pouta cloud services offer on-demand virtual infrastructure and are suitable for most kinds of computational workloads and any other supporting services these workloads might need.

+## cPouta

-The cPouta virtual machines can be connected to external IP addresses, and in this case they can be directly accessed on the internet.
-This helps customers run widely available services, but the customers must also take care to secure their machines.
-The virtual machines do not have access to any other part of CSC's infrastructure, other than what is already visible on the internet.
-Application data and software must be uploaded either via the internet or copied from CSC's existing shared storage services.
+The cPouta virtual machines can be configured to be accessible from the Internet.
+This allows customers to run widely available services.
+The virtual machines do not have access to any other part of CSC's infrastructure, other than what is already visible on the Internet.
+Application data and software must be uploaded either via the Internet or copied from CSC's existing shared storage services.

+## ePouta

-The ePouta cloud services are well suited for computational workloads involving sensitive data as well as extending a customer's existing IT infrastructure.
-The ePouta cloud services are attached to the customer's infrastructure and can be used to analyse sensitive data which may require large amounts of memory or clustered I/O performance, a remote desktop for processing sensitive data etc. The virtual machines in the ePouta cloud may optionally have network access to specific sensitive data repositories at CSC.
+The ePouta cloud service is designed to handle sensitive data.
+It follows the technical and legal requirements necessary to store data securely.
+The ePouta cloud virtual infrastructure is only accessible via the customer's own network infrastructure.
+It is independent and isolated from the rest of CSC resources, including other customer's ePouta infrastructures.
+It can be used to analyze sensitive data which may require large amounts of memory or clustered I/O performance, a remote desktop for processing sensitive data etc.